 Memory prices fluctuate a lot, and there’s a lot of good quality brands to consider, but what we’re looking for here is good quality DDR4 memory with a decent speed rating so that you’re not creating a memory bottleneck for either your CPU or GPU.
 If budget or specials allow, jumping up to 32GB would be even nicer for a gaming PC, but 16GB is a good bedrock place to start.

 If you want a recommendation, Corsair’s Vengeance LPX isn’t a bad pick.

 Picking up an M.2 NVMe SSD will maximise the speed of your primary drive, and 512GB gives you a little room to play with when you’re juggling game installs, although obviously if your funds permit dropping in a secondary larger storage drive of another type would be ideal.
 It’s well worth checking maximum transfer rates, however, as the pace at which SSDs are improving is quite rapid.
 That does create a balance between buying the fastest – which will cost you more – or saving a little on slightly older models.

-There’s no shortage of good gaming cases to house your new PC, with brands such as Corsair, Cooler Master, Thermaltake, Lian Li and plenty more besides all jostling for your case dollar.
-It can be tempting to go for that decked out RGB look, but arguably that’s money better spent on other components.
+There’s no shortage of good gaming cases to house your new computer, with brands such as Corsair, Cooler Master, Thermaltake, Lian Li and plenty more besides all jostling for your case dollar.
+It can be tempting to go for that decked-out RGB look, but arguably that’s money better spent on other components.
 It’s certainly pretty easy to score a case for under $100 at any time of the year, and this is also a top pick for repurposing your old case too.

-Again, you’re awash with choices when it comes to getting those precious electrons to your new gaming PC; the key factor here is ensuring that your power supply can manage the power needs of the components you’re matching it up with.
-Again, you can repurpose existing gear here, but then you’re not only taking on matching up power needs but also possibly factoring an aged or worn out PSU into the bargain.
+Again, you’re awash with choices when it comes to getting those precious electrons to your new gaming computer; the key factor here is ensuring that your power supply can manage the power needs of the components you’re matching it up with.
+Again, you can repurpose existing gear here, but then you’re not only taking on matching up power needs but also possibly factoring an aged or worn-out PSU into the bargain.